New serviceAccepting CFS referrals through RCEB and GGRC

 Support aligned with IPP goals, Regional Center expectations, and person centered planning

-bttr provides Coordinated Family Support through Regional Center of the East Bay and Golden Gate Regional Center service areas, including Alameda County, Contra Costa County, San Francisco, San Mateo County, and Marin County.
+bttr Living provides CFS throughout the Regional Center of the East Bay and Golden Gate Regional Center service areas.

 Questions families actually search for.

-Yes. bttr provides Coordinated Family Support Services connected to Regional Center of the East Bay and Golden Gate Regional Center service areas when approved.
+Yes. bttr Living is vendored to provide Coordinated Family Support Services through both Regional Center of the East Bay and Golden Gate Regional Center.

 CFS can help families stay organized around benefits, notices, appointments, renewal dates, generic resources, and communication with related systems.